EliJDonahue/challenge-0-carousel/README.md

 the first Dark Lord, dwelt in Middle-earth, and the High Elves made war upon him for the recovery of the Silmarils

+## Solution

+See <https://elijdonahue.github.io/challenge-0-carousel/> for the live demo.

+I used vanilla JavaScript to update the background image of the carousel on an interval.